Visual Arts Program

 The BFA offers depth in a discipline, more intense studio experience, the knowledge and technical skill set fundamental to discipline, and preparation for a career in the visual arts.
 In the two-semester capstone (Senior Project I and II) courses, faculty work closely with individual students toward the acquisition of advanced problem-solving skills and a personal execution of theory and techniques.
 The BFA culminates in a Senior Project Thesis Exhibition in the Stockton Art Gallery.

-Painting (VPTG) is one of our concentrations in the BFA in General Studio Arts.
-Painting has been around since Paleolithic times and continues to reinvent itself.
+Painting (VPTG) has been around since Paleolithic times and continues to reinvent itself.

 Technical skill is developed through realism, the representation of convincing forms in light and space, via proficient color-mixing and atmospheric perspective.
 Abstraction investigates the expressive potential of formal means, and the personal process of composing an image.
 Invention is developed in imaginative, conceptual and self-directed projects.